-Minimalist Living means breaking your everyday down to the basics.
+Minimalist Living means breaking your every day down to the basics.
 No need to uproot your life and move to a log cabin out in the woods.
-Every one of us can bring a little minimalism into our lives – all day and every day, starting right now.
+Every one of us can bring a little more minimalism into our lives — all day and every day, starting right now.

 A strictly minimalist lifestyle sounds to many like an off-the-grid life fueled by sacrifice.
-Well, here’s some good news: you can indeed actively participate in everyday modern life while at the same time employing minimalist strategies granting you a greater deal of freedom.
+Here is the good news: you can indeed actively participate in everyday modern life while at the same time employing minimalist strategies granting you a greater deal of freedom.

-Our tips for simple living are aimed at helping you on your way to making small but pivotal changes to regular routines and habits, ones which will make your life all the more simpler and easier – and also a little bit happier.
+Our tips for living a simpler lifestyle are aimed at helping you on your way to making small but pivotal changes to regular routines and habits, all of which will make your life simpler and easier — and they’ll also make you a little bit happier.

-As comfortable and convenient as taking your car may be, just leave it at home – and don’t take the train to work either every once in a while.
-Choose one day out of the week (stick to it!) and walk to each and every one of your destinations – whether that be a commute to work, a trip to the grocery store or meeting up with friends.
+As comfortable and convenient as taking your car may be, just leave it at home once in a while.
+Choose one day out of the week (stick to it!) and if the distance allows it, walk to every one of your destinations — whether that be a commute to work, a trip to the grocery store or meeting up with friends.

 Why?
 Going by foot prevents you from getting wound up while stuck in rush-hour traffic and avoids the subway rush.
 The walk to and from work gives you time to concentrate on yourself.
 Plus, there’s no gas or electricity required: The only energy you’ll need to burn is your own.
 That is why walking is an important part of minimalist living.

 2. Ask Yourself More Often: Do I Really Need This?